Nguenda/DYNAMIC-PRICING-FOR-REVENUE-AND-PROFITABILITY-OPTIMIZATION-IN-RIDE-SHARING/README.md

 - Fares can be adjusted dynamically without significantly affecting demand; small price increases are unlikely to drastically reduce ride requests.
 - The relationships between features (e.g., demand-supply ratio and `Historical_Cost_of_Ride`) are stable and consistent across the dataset.
 - Real-time data for `Number_of_Riders`, `Number_of_Drivers`, and `Time_of_Booking` will be available during deployment.

-13. **Model Retraining**
 - The model will be periodically updated to incorporate changes in demand patterns, customer behavior, or operational dynamics.

-14. **Dynamic Pricing Adoption**
 - The company is willing to implement and adjust fares dynamically based on the model's recommendations.

-15. **Operational Constraints**
 - There are no regulatory or operational constraints preventing dynamic pricing adjustments.

-16. **Customer Acceptance**
 - Customers are likely to accept dynamically priced fares based on market conditions.

 ## Methodology